Reading time: About 4 minutes

 Many writers use “it” or “this” to refer, rather vaguely, to an idea or concept from a previous sentence.
 Here are three examples:

 Sure, the reader can probably deduce what the writer meant by “it” and “this.”
-But why force them to go to that work?
+But why force them to do that work?
 Here’s how to rewrite those sentences:

 3-Sentences using the passive voice

 I don’t believe the passive voice is universally bad.
 (Read this article by Geoffrey Pullum if you want to learn the upside of the passive.)
-But at the very least you should use the passive deliberately, to achieve a specific goal.
-Here are three examples of sentences in passive, where the actor of the sentence doesn’t appear until after the verb:
+But you should use the passive deliberately to achieve a specific goal.
+Here are three examples of sentences in passive voice, where the actor of the sentence doesn’t appear until after the verb:

 And here they are again, as active.
 Aren’t they easier to understand this way?